 Paulina Lake Lodge is another favorite Central Oregon snowmobiling destination.
-Surrounded by 200 miles of snowmobile trails, the lodge is in the heart of the Newberry Crater National Monument.
+Surrounded by 200 miles of snowmobile trails, the lodge is in the heart of the Newberry National Volcanic Monument.
 Take Highway 21 up to 10-Mile Sno-Park.
 The lodge is another three miles in by sled or ski.
 The restaurant is open Thursday through Saturday for lunch and dinner and reservations are required.

 Snowmobiling in Bend provides the perfect break from a day out on the slopes and is an exciting way to explore areas of the National Forest that most will never get a chance to see.
 Please visit the Central Oregon Avalanche Association’s website for avalanche resources and recent snowpack observations.